Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Further Voyages:

-In Apr.-1943, Fana was in station 41 of the westbound North Atlantic Convoy ONS 5 - follow the link for more information.
-See also my page about Bonde, which was sunk in this convoy, and Page 4 of the archive documents.
-In June that year, she's listed among the ships in Convoy SC 133 from Halifax - the Norwegian Tropic Star, Suderøy, Mui Hock and Borgholm also took part.
-Early in July she joined the westbound Convoy ONS 12 in order to travel to Boston; Garnes, Gausdal, Hjalmar Wessel, Iron Baron, Mui Hock, Norvarg, Para (returned), Petter II, Suderøy and Tropic Star are also listed in this convoy, which originated in Liverpool on July 3 (other ships in ONS 12 are named on this page).
-Fana arrived Boston on July 20, having started out from Preston on July 3, as can be seen when going to Page 4 of the archive docs.
+As mentioned, Fana had arrived Clyde from Gibraltar on March 27-1943 (Page 3).
+The following month, she was in station 41 of the westbound North Atlantic Convoy ONS 5 - follow the link for more information, the Commodore was in Rena.
+See also my page about Bonde, which was sunk in this convoy (as were several others).
+According to Page 4, Fana arrived New York on May 15.
+On June 5, she's listed among the ships in Convoy SC 133 from Halifax, and arrived Preston on June 19.
+Early in July she joined the westbound Convoy ONS 12 in order to travel to Boston, where she arrived July 20; Garnes, Gausdal, Hjalmar Wessel, Iron Baron, Mui Hock, Norvarg, Para (returned), Petter II, Suderøy and Tropic Star are also listed in this convoy, which originated in Liverpool on July 3 (other ships in ONS 12 are named on this page).

 Fana did not return to the U.K. until Febr.-1945, when we find her in the slow Halifax-U.K. Convoy SC 167, bound for West Hartlepool with lumber (see also Novasli).

-As will be seen when going to Page 6 of the archive documents, Fana got to go home to Norway already at the end of May-1945, and also made other voyages to Norway in the course of that year, and again in the spring of 1946 (see Page 7).
+From Page 6, we learn that she got to go home to Norway already at the end of May-1945, and also made other voyages to Norway in the course of that year, and again in the spring of 1946 (see Page 7).

 POST WAR: